-Key Strategic Focus Annual Objectives 2016 Link to the Regulations sett & IMI2 ing up IMI JU Selected Key Performance Method 2016 Target 2010 73/2008 of 557/2014 of 20.12.2007 1 6.05.2014 2 Indicator (KPI) Portfolio IMI's new calls for proposals support the implementation of the research priorities as set out in the Strategic Research Agenda and updated by the Governing Board Article 2(a) and 2(b) Article 1(c) in Statutes of IMI JU Article 2(a) Article 1(b) in Statutes of IMI2 JU KPI 1: Target number of priority areas defined in IMI2 JU's Annual Scientific Priorities for 2016 that are addressed by IMI's calls for proposals launched in 2016 Extent of coverage of priority areas for 2016 as defined in Section 3.2.2 KPI 1: ≥4 priority areas from IMI2 JU's Annual Scientific Priorities for 2016 KPI 2: Target estimated percentage of IMI projects that are assessed by the Programme Office as having achieved at least 90% of preset deliverables by the last reviewed reporting period by the end of the year Progress for each project is assessed by the responsible IMI Scientific Officers, on the basis of cumulative achievements reported from the project start date up to the last reviewed reporting period by the end of the year KPI 2: ≥80% of IMI JU projects Scientific Output IMI projects effectively deliver and disseminate high quality outputs Article 2(a) and 2(b) Article 2(a) and 2(b) KPI 3: Target estimated average number of IMI publications 3 per EUR10 million of total IMI funding requested by the projects KPI 4: Target to measure extent to which IMI's average impact factor of journals in which IMI publications 5 have been published is higher than the EU average KPI 5: Target to measure extent to which the citation The main source of information is the independent bibliometric analysis and results as last compiled and reported to the Programme Office by an external contractor, applying internationally recognised standards and criteria.
+Key Strategic Focus Annual Objectives Link to the Council Regulations setting up IMI JU & IMI2 JU Selected Key Performance Method 2016 Target 1 0000 2016 73/2008 of 20.12.2007 1 557/2014 of 6.05.2014 2 Indicator (KPI) Portfolio IMI's new calls for proposals support the implementation of the research priorities as set out in the Strategic Research Agenda and updated by the Governing Board Article 2(a) and 2(b) Article 1(c) in Statutes of IMI JU Article 2(a)Article 1(b)in Statutesof IMI2 JU KPI 1: Target number of priority areas defined in IMI2 JU's Annual Scientific Priorities for 2016 that are addressed by IMI's calls for proposals launched in 2016 Extent of coverage of priority areas for 2016 as defined in Section 3.2.2 KPI 1: ≥4 priority areas from IMI2 JU's Annual Scientific Priorities for 2016 KPI 2: Target estimated percentage of IMI projects that are assessed by the Programme Office as having achieved at least 90% of preset deliverables by the last reviewed reporting period by the end of the year Progress for each project is assessed by the responsible IMI Scientific Officers, on the basis of cumulative achievements reported from the project start date up to the last reviewed reporting period by the end of the year KPI 2: ≥80% of IMI JU projects Scientific Output IMI projects effectively deliver and disseminate high quality outputs Article 2(a) and 2(b) Article 2(a) and 2(b) KPI 3: Target estimated average number of IMI publications3 per EUR10 million of total IMI funding requested by the projects KPI 4: Target to measure extent to which IMI's average impact factor of journals in which IMI publications5 have been published is higher than the EU average KPI 5: Target to measure extent to which the citation impact of IMI publications5 is higher than the EU average The main source of information is the independent bibliometric analysis and results as last compiled and reported to the Programme Office by an external contractor, applying internationally recognised standards and criteria.
 Latest available information from IT systems will be used for the calculation of the estimated requested IMI JU funding by the end of the year under review.
-The benchmarking analysis with KPI 3: ≥20 publications KPI 4: ≥10% higher than EU average KPI 5: ≥20% higher impact of IMI publications 5 is higher than the EU average other international funding bodies to be performed by external than EU average
+The benchmarking analysis with other international funding bodies to be performed by external contractor, applying internationally recognised standards and criteria.
+KPI 3: ≥20 publications KPI 4: ≥10% higher than EU average KPI 5: ≥20% higher than EU average